Learn how to make a dancehall beat from scratch on BandLab

 The dancehall beat, which is usually an instrumental track, became referred to as a “riddim”.
 The beat was stripped down, relying heavily on drum and bass lines.
 The DJ would rap, or in Jamaican parlance, “toast” over the beat.
 The addictive chant – part talking, part singing in patois – gave a dancehall its unique voice.

 Dancehall’s influence has been far-reaching.
 From Justin Bieber’s “Sorry”, Ed Sheeran’s “Shape of You” to Rihanna’s “Work”, the sounds from the streets of Kingston can be heard in mainstream chart-toppers today.

 In this video tutorial, we’ll show you just how simple it is to create a beat inspired by the dancehall genre right here on BandLab.
-Our web-based DAW, the Mix Editor, is completely free and has all the tools and resources you need to start making great music.
+Our web-based DAW is free to use, and has all the tools and features you need to start making great music.
 All you need is your browser!

 You can fork the dancehall beat we created in the video tutorial below.
 Use the track to start your very own rendition of the dancehall genre!

 Subscribe to the BandLab YouTube channel for more updates, tutorials, and more.
 Make sure you hit the like button and drop a comment.
 Tell us what you’d like to see on our YouTube channel!